pieter-groenendijk/dotfiles/dot_config/nvim/lua/compjeuter/readme.md

 - [x] LSP's
 - [x] autocomplete
 - [x] Fix: Always two LSP's running
+- [ ] Fix: The `require('lspconfig')` "framework" is deprecated, use vim.lsp.config (see :help lspconfig-nvim-0.11) instead.
+Feature will be removed in nvim-lspconfig v3.0.0
 - [ ] On first start fuzzy file finder doesn't update on typing.
 Can't search.
 - [ ] When opening neo-tree, open focused on current file
 - [x] Something to move betwen windows, such as neo-tree and code window.